LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Stand-alone mode via sending commands using built-in (+cli)

 The (+cli) mode is a simple text-based interface with which it is possible to read out current measured values, obtain debug information and set operating parameters.
-This allows to quickly inspeaction whether the hardware is working properly after firmware installation.
+This allows to quickly inspect whether the hardware is working properly after firmware installation.
 The command *help*, displays a detailed command reference wit all available commands as shown in the figure \ref{Unified_sensor_firmware_provided_serial_terminal_based_(+cli)_allows_the_user_to_configure_the_sensor_manually.png} to the user.
 The figure \ref{Result_of_an_executed_b_value_measurement_readout_command_using_the_sensors_(+cli)_with_immediate_user_readable_response.png} shows the current measured value queried by using the *readout* command by the user.